 post a copy to TxMedCentral in the MCO's XXXSPW folder using the appropriate naming convention; and

-for Medical Assistance Only (MAO) members, fax or email a copy of Form H2065-D, as well as Form H1746-A, MEPD Referral Cover Sheet, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist to facilitate the Medicaid program transfer.
+for medical assistance only (MAO) members, fax or email a copy of Form H2065-D, as well as Form H1746-A, MEPD Referral Cover Sheet, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist to facilitate the Medicaid program transfer.

-Within one business day of mailing the final Form H2065-D to the member, PSU staff create Service Authorization System (SAS) entries documented in Section 9400, Money Follows the Person (MFP) Authorization for a STAR+PLUS HCBS Program Applicant, with the exception of creating a one day STAR+PLUS service authorization for the first day of the month in which an MFP individual is discharged from an NF.
+Within one business day of mailing the final Form H2065-D to the member, PSU staff create Service Authorization System Online (SASO) entries documented in Section 9400, Money Follows the Person (MFP) Authorization for a STAR+PLUS HCBS Program Applicant, with the exception of creating a one day STAR+PLUS service authorization for the first day of the month in which an MFP individual is discharged from an NF.
 It is not necessary to complete a one-day service authorization record for members who discharge mid-month and begin receiving the STAR+PLUS HCBS program.

-If the NF records in SAS do not reflect the NF end date within three business days of the individual's discharge date, PSU staff will contact the HHSC Provider Claims department to request closure of the NF service authorization in SAS.
+If the NF records in SASO do not reflect the NF end date within three business days of the individual's discharge date, PSU staff will contact the HHSC Provider Claims department to request closure of the NF service authorization in SASO.
 The hotline for HHSC Provider Claims is 512-438-2200.
 Select Option 1 when prompted to do so.

 If STAR+PLUS HCBS program eligibility is denied, PSU staff complete Form H2065-D and: